GROUP SHOW #9 on view until 22 May

 Here, abstraction is not treated as a mere stylistic device but as a way of thinking.
 The works explore absence and intensity, rhythm and silence, structure and dissolution.
 Abstraction becomes a poetic resistance to the definitive – an invitation to dwell within ambiguity.
 Art, in this sense, opens a space for the unspeakable, the ungraspable, the deeply felt.

 A particular highlight of the exhibition is the presentation of the finalists of this year’s Open Call.
 Their works, each with a distinct voice, integrate into the curatorial fabric while offering new perspectives.
-During the exhibition, the winner will be announced and subsequently honored with a solo presentation in Group Show #10 this coming June.

 GROUP SHOW #9